ISSS must be notified in one of the following ways whenever an H-1B employee's job ends before the end date on their I-797 Approval Notice :

 - Complete this Departure Form and send it to [email protected]

-- Complete the H1-B Departure Form in MyISSS (must be completed by department).
+- Complete the H-1B Departure Form in MyISSS (must be completed by department).

 Grace Periods

-A 10-day grace period is sometimes granted at the end of H-1B status, but this is not automatic.
+- A 10-day grace period is sometimes granted at the end of H-1B status, but this is not automatic.
 If granted, it is reflected on the Form I-94.
 Employment is not allowed during the 10-day grace period.

-If employment ends before the I-797 Approval Notice end date, a grace period of up to 60 days may be allowed.
-This grace period is the sooner of either (1) 60 consecutive dates, or (2) the end of the authorized H-1B validity period (reflected on the Form I-94).
-Before the grace period ends, you should take one of the following actions: apply for a change or adjustment of status, be the beneficiary of an H-1B petition filed to change your employer, or depart the U.S. (See this USCIS FAQ: Options for Nonimmigrant Workers Following Termination of Employment.)
+Before a grace period ends, you must take one of the following actions: apply for a change or adjustment of status, be the beneficiary of an H-1B petition filed to change your employer, or depart the U.S.

 Change/Adjustment of Immigration Status

-H-1B employees who change immigration status or whose permanent residence (green card) is approved must also notify ISSS.
 Employees who receive permanent residence should complete the Permanent Residence Received E-Form in MyISSS and must also complete a new I-9 for payroll purposes.
 (Contact your department HR/Payroll staff to complete the new I-9.)